mildlymadscientist/a3-ElizaHackler/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...

-1) create backend to do login

-2) create backend to do mongodb

-3) login frontend

-4) information display

 5) add, remove, delete

 6) 90 on score